-\begin{proof} Replacing $X$ by a small $\mathbb{Q}$-factorialization \cite[Corollary~1.4.3]{BCHM10}, we may assume that $X$ is $\mathbb{Q}$-factorial.
+\begin{proof} The following simplified proof is provided by the referee.
+Replacing $X$ by a small $\mathbb{Q}$-factorialization \cite[Corollary~1.4.3]{BCHM10}, we may assume that $X$ is $\mathbb{Q}$-factorial.
 Pick an effective ample divisor $H'$ on $W'$ and denote by $H$ the strict transform of $H'$ on $W$.
 Then $H$ is $\mathbb{Q}$-Cartier as $W$ is $\mathbb{Q}$-factorial, and it is big as $W$ and $W'$ are isomorphic in codimension one.